 Worcester boiler low pressure gauge

 Why Does My Boiler Keep Losing Pressure?
-3 Easy Fixes
+Common Causes

-If you have recently bled the radiators this will cause your boiler pressure to drop, but if it keeps dropping, there is something else causing it.
+Bleeding radiators will cause your boiler pressure to drop, but if it keeps dropping, there is something else causing it.

 • Pressure relief valve passing water